 At some point, I started doing a more list-like comparison where I would compare the current game against other games with the same rating, while asking "does it compare?".
 There are therefore some anchor points: I know my favorite five games, and as such they take up spots with Ratings: 100, 99, 98, 97, and 96 respectively.
 Once we reach ratings of 95, however, we start to see some ties.
 This is how the system works: "Yes, I do think I like all of these games about the same, but they're not as well-liked as a game with a 96 rating".
 And how do I know that these are equivalent in some capacity?
 Strictly on vibes.
 I try my best to take into account some general sense of objectivity, but at the same time, what makes a game "Good"?
 This is a question I may eventually return to at some point, but the fact is my favorite game of all time has a Metacritic Metascore of 80 and a user score of 8.6, so of course there's going to be areas where I disagree with the faceless masses.
 So, objectively some near "perfect games" will get scores more around a high 80, and that doesn't mean I don't think they're these instant mega-classic games.
 I just didn't like them as much as I did with games to which I gave higher scores.

 The other case to consider is that there are too many games to play in a person's life.
-As I previously noted, the fact that I finish a game in the first place is ground enough usually to warrant at least a score of 75.
+As I previously noted, the fact that I finish a game in the first place is ground enough usually to warrant at least a score of 70.
 I would love it if my distribution one day was quantified such that a score of 90 was above one standard deviation from the mean rating, though I feel that in order to do that I would have to play games that I don't like, and let's be honest with ourselves, why play games you don't enjoy?
 This is a major source of bias in my distribution as a result.
-There are definitely plenty of games I've played once and forgotten about that would easily populate the lower levels of the entire chronology plot.
+I've been doing my best to include some of the more incidental experiences with games, one-time plays from the FPGA-tour channel in the Action Button Gonlin Bunker, for example.
+There are definitely plenty of games I've played once and forgotten about from my time keeping track of everything that would easily populate the lower levels of the entire chronology plot.
 But I've forgotten them over the course of time, no notes or records ever kept.
-But I am doing my best to move forward in this venture.
+I am also doing my best to move forward in this venture.